This new retailer coming to Edinburgh outlets won't get a 'chilly' reception

 This new retailer coming to Edinburgh outlets won’t get a ‘chilly’ reception

-INDIANAPOLIS (WISH) — Simon Property Group announced today that the company will partner with retailer Five Below at nine properties, according to a press release.
+INDIANAPOLIS (WISH) — Indianapolis-based mall operator Simon Property Group announced Thursday that the company will partner with retailer Five Below at nine properties, according to a press release.

 Included in the list is Indiana Premium Outlets, the mall in Edinburgh.